The Hasse principle for finite Galois modules allowing exceptional sets of positive density: Flexes and Hessians of smooth cubic curves

 \subsection{Acknowledgements}

+The authors would like to thank Jean-Pierre Serre for providing a proof of group theoretic results needed to show the Hasse principle for flexes.
+The proof of Proposition \ref{Proposition:AffineTransformation} in the current version is due to him.
+He also suggested to study the Hasse principle allowing exceptional sets of positive density.
+(See Remark \ref{Remark:Serre}.)

+The authors would also like to thank anonymous referees for giving helpful comments, giving the reference \cite{Milne}.
+The authors corrected and improved the proof of Proposition \ref{Proposition:AffineTransformation2} according to the comments of the referees.

-The work of the first author was supported by JSPS KAKENHI Grant Number 13J01450 and 16K17572.
-The work of the second author was supported by JSPS KAKENHI Grant Number 20674001 and 26800013.
-In the course of obtaining the main results of this paper, experimental calculations of subgroups of $\GL_2(\Z/n\Z)$ and $\SL_2(\Z/n\Z)$ by \texttt{GAP} (version 4.8.10) helped the authors very much.
+The work of Y.\ I.\ was supported by JSPS KAKENHI Grant Number 16K17572 and 21K18577.
+The work of T.\ I.\ was supported by JSPS KAKENHI Grant Number 20674001, 26800013, 21H00973, and 21K18577.
+This work was supported by the Sumitomo Foundation FY2018 Grant for Basic Science Research Projects (Grant Number 180044).

+In the course of obtaining the main results of this paper, experimental calculations of subgroups of affine transformation groups by \texttt{GAP} (version 4.8.10) \cite{GAP} were very helpful.